kstenerud/dogma/kbnf.md

 The document header identifies the file format as KBNF, and contains the following mandatory information:

 * The version of the KBNF specification that the document adheres to.
-* The character encoding used for all codepoint related expressions.
+* The character encoding used for all codepoint related expressions (use the case-insensitive [IANA preferred MIME name](https://www.iana.org/assignments/character-sets/character-sets.xhtml) whenever possible).

 Optionally, it may also include header lines.
 An empty line terminates the document header section.